 * Rank Cards in holder

-[Note: Troop 373 individual Scout record and/or GLAAC (SGVC) individual Scout records but remove before turning in !! )]
+[Note: Troop 373 individual Scout record and/or GLAAC (SGVC) individual Scout records but remove before turning in !! )]* Do not put in Extra Material that is dated before you became a Troop Scout.

 * Do not put in non awards (like: a Graduation certificate...